ramasilveyra/gulp-avoidfoit/README.md

 ## Install and Usage

-First, install `gulp-replace` as a development dependency:
+First, install `gulp-avoidfoit` as a development dependency:

 ```shell
 npm install --save-dev gulp-avoidfoit